LIMUNIMI/labelSignal/README.md

 ## How to reference this work

-This work has been accepted at the 13th International Symposium on Computer Music Multidisciplinary Research (CMMR 2017)
+Haus, G., Ludovico, L. A., & Presti, G. (2017).
+Automatic Annotation of Timbre Variation for Musical Instruments.
+In Computer Music Multidisciplinary Research (pp. 493-504).
+Les éditions de PRISM.

 ## License